hotosm/fmtm/README.md

 ### Field mappers

-Field mappers select (or are allocated) individual tasks within a project AOI and use ODK Collect to gather data in those areas.
+Field mappers select (or are allocated) individual tasks within a project AOI and use the ODK mobile app to gather data in those areas.
 They need to:

 - Visit a mobile-friendly Web page where they can see available tasks on a map
 - Choose an area and launch ODK Collect